jerturowetz/notes/to-do.md

 ## Personal

-- Get a few recipies for asian food
-- Get a few recipies for Indian food
-- Get sizes for crock pot (based on recipies)
-- waves - adjust tempo of beginnin section to faster (need to time adjust aarons tracks)
-- output metronome to a track and add volume envelope
-- Organize audio project directory - maybe move?
 - get in touch with jesse fron Nunavik
-- quarter round 180cm
 - Another matching muffin tin from provigo
 - Clean up gists
 - wordpress snippets to files